Program & Classes

 238. Women in Europe 500-1700.
 (Also Women's Studies 238) Experiences of women and attitudes toward women in medieval and early modern Europe, especially on ways in which women's lives were shaped by social status, marital status, and religion.
 Students will develop their ability to identify arguments within historical writing, assess ways in which historians use evidence, and understand some of the major debates among historians about women and their status.
 Bardsley

-241. Colonial America.
+241. Early America.
 Background and settlement of North American colonies, development of British colonial policy, colonial civilization, and the revolutionary movement to separate colonies from the empire and create a new nation.
+Fall.
 Paxton

-243. The United States 1815-1877: National Development and Sectional Crisis.
+243. The United States from The Market Revolution to the Civil War.
 Internal development of the U.S. from the War of 1812 through the Civil War and Reconstruction, including the westward movement, reform impulses, social and economic effects of early industrialization.
 Paxton

 255. The United States and Latin America: History of Their Relations.
 Explores the historical creation and transformations of a variety of relations connecting the nations of Latin America with the United States.
 Students will discuss issues of national sovereignty, economic development, political revolution, defense strategy, human rights, and immigration as they pertain to these relations.
 Attention to Mexico, the Caribbean, and Central America in their interaction with the United States.
 (M5) Aguilar

 371. Senior Seminar.
 Students will prepare a research paper suitable for delivery at an undergraduate conference.
 Topics, which must be approved by the instructor, may be from any area of study covered in the department courses.
 One member of the department will direct the seminar and hold its weekly meetings, but all history faculty will serve as advisors as the students prepare their projects.
-Prerequisites: Senior standing and completion of at least one history seminar and History 270.
+Prerequisites: Senior standing and completion of at least one history seminar and History 270, or permission of instructor.
 Fall.
 One 2-hour period.
 Staff

 374. Seminar: History of the Emotions.
 What are emotions?
 How have they been used and manipulated throughout history?
 Was a middle-class man (or woman) entitled to have emotions?
 What is love, and what have been its institutions over time?
 The seminar will examine the emotional background of French and German dueling in the 19th century, as well as the emotions and reactions of those whose duty was to destroy all enemies of the nation.
 This research seminar explores one of the most profound features of human identity over the last 500 years, and one that has received little attention from history.
 Lempa